 You stayed in some stunning hotels during your visit, including the famous Taj Lake Palace Hotel in Udaipur.
 How did you enjoy staying on an island in the middle of Lake Pichola?
 Could you bear to leave the hotel to visit other historical Udaipur sights?

 Without exception the hotels at which we stayed rated amongst the best that we have enjoyed anywhere in the world.
 We were upgraded at many hotels (we believe because we were booked through Greaves!) including to a Royal Suite at the Lake Palace which had a private Jacuzzi overlooking Lake Pichola.
 We did leave the hotel but yes it was difficult!

 Udaipur from the Lake © M Letschert, Shutterstock

-Can you tell us about your experience of travelling with Greaves?
+Can you tell us about your experience of traveling with Greaves?

 I think it fair to say that we have never experienced a better organized vacation.
 From the moment we first arrived in Delhi until our departure we felt supported, looked after, spoilt and completely safe.
 Nothing at all went wrong.
 Our two regular drivers were excellent and managed to avoid all contact on the roads, not an easy task!
 The guides were generally knowledgeable and informative, particularly in Delhi, Amritsar and Jodhpur who were keen for us to understand what we were seeing.
 This vacation set a new high for us which is going to be hard to match!

 If you feel inspired to travel the beautiful cities of India, you can view our itnieraries, the Taj Mahal is featured in Heart & Soul of India.